wkh237/react-native-fetch-blob/README.md

 A project committed to making file access and data transfer easier and more efficient for React Native developers.
 > For Firebase Storage solution, please upgrade to the latest version for the best compatibility.

+## RNFB MAINTAINER GONE MISSING (Help Wanted)

+wkh237's last Github activity was in September 2017.
+Since there is a lot of work on issues and PRs that is left, is there anybody who else who could provide a maintained fork in the meantime?
+Create an issue and address me (@lll000111) and I'll add a link to your maintained repo fork right here.

 ## Features
 - Transfer data directly from/to storage without BASE64 bridging
 - File API supports regular files, Asset files, and CameraRoll files